anomaly/gallagher/README.md

 We use [Taskfile](https://taskfile.dev) to automate running tasks.

 The project provides a comprehensive set of tests which can be run with `task test`.
-These tests do create objects in the Command Centre, we advice you to obtain a test license. **DO NOT** run the tests against a production system.
+These tests do create objects in the Command Centre, we advice you to obtain a test license.

+**DO NOT** run the tests against a production system.

+### Schema

+Ref
+Summary
+Detail

+### Patterns

 ## Configuring the Command Centre